qphu1905/qphu1905-s-Simple-Calculator/README.md

 # qphu1905-s-Simple-Calculator
-A simple calculator in Java
+A simple calculator in Java using the shunting yard algorithm for parsing math expressions.